DRC Frequently Asked Questions

 What is the Data Resource Center (DRC)? [return to top]

-The purpose of the Data Resource Center for Child and Adolescent Health (DRC) is to advance the effective use of public data on the health and health-related services for children, youth, and families in the United States.
-The DRC does this by providing hands-on access to national, state, and regional data findings from the National Survey of Children’s Health (NSCH), as well as offering technical assistance on the interpretation and use of these data by policymakers, program leaders, advocates, and researchers in order to inform and advance key child and youth health goals.
-The DRC prioritizes assisting Title V Maternal and Child Health Services Block Grant recipients, and partners, in the effective implementation of the Title V Block Grant Program by providing key technical support, interactive resources, and necessary training.
+The purpose of the Data Resource Center for Child and Adolescent Health (DRC) is to advance the effective use of public data on the health and health-related services for children and youth, including those with special health care needs, and families in the United States.
+The DRC does this by providing hands-on access to national and state data findings from the National Survey of Children’s Health (NSCH), as well as offering technical assistance on the interpretation and use of these data by policymakers, program leaders, advocates, and researchers in order to inform and advance key child and youth health goals.
+The DRC prioritizes assisting Title V Maternal and Child Health Services Block Grant recipients and partners in the effective implementation of the Title V Block Grant Program by providing key technical support, interactive resources, and necessary training.
 To learn more visit our About the DRC page.

 Who sponsors the DRC? [return to top]

-The DRC is a project of the Child and Adolescent Health Measurement Initiative (CAHMI) and is supported by Cooperative Agreement U59MC27866, titled National Maternal and Child Health Data Resource Initiative, from the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).
+The DRC is a project of the Child and Adolescent Health Measurement Initiative (CAHMI) and is supported by Cooperative Agreement U59MC27866 from the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).